-823-2212 48 King St., St. Augustine www.staugustine.ufl.edu/govHouse.html
+www.staugustine.ufl.edu/govHouse.html

-This Georgian-style stone mansion housed the residence and office of the colonial governors of Florida from 1565 to 1821, when the state was ceded to the U.S. government.
+This Georgian-style stone mansion housed the residence and office of the colonial governors of Florida from 1598 to 1821, when the state was ceded to the U.S. government.
 Since then, the house has gone through many changes, serving as a Civil War military hospital, a courthouse and a post office.
-Fittingly, the house currently serves as a museum for local historic artifacts.
+Fittingly, the house currently serves as a museum for local historic artifacts and rotating exhibits.